Soul

 Me and Mrs. Jones

-Billy Paul's smooth soul ballad about forbidden love and secret meetings, with orchestral Philadelphia soul arrangement.
+Billy Paul's sultry ballad about a forbidden love affair, dripping with Philadelphia soul sophistication.

 Why it's meaningful: While about an affair, it honors complicated love stories and relationships that existed outside conventional boundaries.